Essential Maintenance Plan to help owners maintain their lead-safe units

 The estimated value of these services is $3,200 per unit.

-Applicants can receive a 0%-interest loan of up to $10,000 per unit for lead remediation work.
-A 10% owner contribution per unit is required.
-Note: contribution of 25% is required for buildings under a lead abatement order.
+Applicants can receive a 0%-interest loan of up to $20,000 per unit for lead remediation work.
+Owner contribution is not required.
+Note: contribution of 10% is required for buildings under a lead abatement order.

-The loan will be 100% forgiven after 3 years if the property is available to low- or moderate-income families, not sold or refinanced during the loan period, and remains lead safe and code compliant.
-A maximum of ten units (or $100,000) can be financed per application.
+The loan will be 100% forgiven after 3 years if the property is available to low-income families, not sold during the loan period, and remains lead safe and code compliant.

-Eligible properties must be located in Biddeford’s downtown area, be built before 1978, and have lead-based paint in deteriorated condition.
+Properties must be located in Biddeford’s downtown area, be built before 1978, and have lead-based paint in deteriorated condition.
 Privately owned multi-unit buildings and mixed use/commercial buildings that have City-approved residential units are eligible for this program.
-Funding can be used to abate not only the residential units, but also any common areas of the building serving the units, such as hallways, stairways, and landings.
+Funding can be used to control lead in not only the residential units, but also any common areas of the building serving the units, such as hallways, stairways, and landings.

-The property owner must give rental priority to low- or moderate-income families with children under age 6 for at least three years following lead remediation.
+The property owner must give rental priority to low-income families with children under age 6 for at least three years following lead remediation.
 Specific occupancy requirements are determined by the number of units in the property.

 At least 50% of building units remediated must be occupied by (or made available to) families with incomes at or below 50% of Area Median Income AND all remaining units remediated must be occupied by (or made available to) families with incomes at or below 80% of Area Median Income.